remarkjs/remark/script/setting/stringify-close-atx/description.md

-Setting `closeAtx: true` (default: `false`) will stringify ATX headings with additional hash-marks after the heading.
+Setting `closeAtx: true` (default: `false`) will stringify ATX headings with extra hash-marks after the heading.